The Padar Island hike in Komodo has some of the most amazing views in Indonesia, and it’s easy to do on a day trip from the town of Labuan Bajo.

 The north side of Padar Island even has a pink beach with unique reddish sand that’s become another famous sight for tours in the Komodo National Park.

-This travel guide will explain how to get to Padar Island, and everything you need to know before you go!
+This travel guide will explain how to get to Padar Island Indonesia, and everything you need to know before you go!

 Padar Island is located in the Komodo National Park, a group of islands in east Indonesia.

-The closest city is the fishing town of Labuan Bajo in Flores, which has its own airport and plenty of hotels and restaurants.
+The closest city is the fishing town of Labuan Bajo on Flores island, which has its own airport and plenty of hotels and restaurants to enjoy in between visits to the park.

-The only way to visit Padar Island is on a boat trip from Labuan Bajo.
+The only way to get to Padar Island is on a boat trip from Labuan Bajo.

-It’s about 40 kilometers (25 miles) from Bajo as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that with a speedboat.
+It’s about 40 kilometers (25 miles) from Labuan Bajo as the crow flies, and the journey normally takes 3 hours with a slow boat, or less than half that long with a speedboat.

-You can knock out all the top sights of Komodo National Park (including Padar) in one full day trip, or it’s possible to stay in a liveaboard boat and spend several days sightseeing!
+You can knock out most of the top sights of Komodo National Park (including Padar) in one full day trip, or it’s possible to stay in a liveaboard boat and spend several days sightseeing!

 Once you get to Labuan Bajo, it’s possible to book a boat tour to Padar Island at the harbor, or you can book a tour online (more on that later).